 The profound importance of microRNA-mediated gene regulation has become increasingly clear.
 Ambros and Ruvkun’s discovery revealed that this mechanism is essential for the normal development and function of multicellular organisms.
 Disruption of microRNA regulation can contribute to the development of various diseases, including cancer, diabetes, and autoimmune disorders.

 The work of Ambros and Ruvkun has opened up an entirely new dimension to our understanding of gene regulation.
-Their groundbreaking discovery has not only advanced our scientific knowledge but also has profound implications for the future of medicine and biology.
+Their groundbreaking discovery has advanced our scientific knowledge and has profound implications for the future of medicine and biology.

-Ambros and Ruvkun’s seminal discovery in the 1990s revealed a completely new principle of gene regulation that turned out to be essential for multicellular organisms, including humans.
+Ambros and Ruvkun’s seminal discovery in the 1990s revealed an entirely new principle of gene regulation that turned out to be essential for multicellular organisms, including humans.

 The Nobel Prize in Physiology or Medicine recognizes the fundamental importance of Ambros and Ruvkun’s work, which has opened up new avenues for scientific research and has the potential to transform our understanding of biology and medicine.